jkriege2/JKQtPlotter/examples/simpletest_imageplot_modifier/README.md

-# Example (JKQTPLotter): Simple math image plot {#JKQTPLotterImagePlotModifier}
+# Example (JKQTPlotter): Simple math image plot {#JKQTPlotterImagePlotModifier}
-This project (see `./examples/simpletest_imageplot_modifier/`) creates a JKQTPLotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here `sin(r)`).
+This project (see `./examples/simpletest_imageplot_modifier/`) creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here `sin(r)`).
 Then a second image (linearly scaling from 1 in the center to 0 at the borders) is used to modify the first image.
 The modification can alter several properties of the original image, like its saturation, its transparency (alpha) ...

-The soruce code of the main application is (see [`jkqtplotter_simpletest_imageplot_modifier.cpp`](../simpletest_imageplot_modifier/jkqtplotter_simpletest_imageplot_modifier.cpp):
+The source code of the main application is (see [`jkqtplotter_simpletest_imageplot_modifier.cpp`](../simpletest_imageplot_modifier/jkqtplotter_simpletest_imageplot_modifier.cpp):
 ```.cpp
 #include <QApplication>
 #include <cmath>